 - Fluid accumulation causing cystic-appearing spaces

-- Almost always normal, though patients may have headache
+- Almost always normal, although patients may have headache

-- May have association with small vessel disease and hemorrhage
+- Can have an association with small-vessel disease and hemorrhage

-- Variably-sized fluid-filled spaces with the signal of CSF
+- Variably sized fluid-filled spaces with the signal of cerebrospinal fluid (CSF)

-- Round or even linear hypodense lesions with similar characteristics to CSF
+- Round or even linear hypodense lesions with characteristics similar to those of CSF

 - Multiple well-delineated small cysts isointense to CSF

-- May have cumulative focal mass effect, particularly if involving the basal ganglia
+- Can have cumulative focal mass effect, particularly if involving the basal ganglia

 - Isointense to CSF without surrounding edema